Types of content¶

 - A store can split all the products into food and non-food product groups.

-- An owner of several web shops can use a single account for all of them.
+- An owner of several web stores can use a single account for all of them.

-Based on the content types concept, it is possible to make so-called cross domain recommendations (like "Users who watched this film also read this book" or "Users who bought these wallets also bought these belts").
+Based on the types of content concept, it is possible to make so-called cross content type recommendations (like "Users who watched this film also read this book" or "Users who bought these wallets also bought these belts").

-Apart from the logical separation of the content domains, content types provide another important advantage.
+Apart from the logical separation of the content domains, types of content provide another important advantage.
 You can use them to adjust recommendation weight if different types of products/content items are not equally popular but must be recommended equally often.
 For example, on a content publisher's page, users watch videos less often than they read articles.
-If the most popular products were requested without content type splitting, there would most likely be no videos in the recommendation result.
-If articles and videos are split into different content types, you can explicitly request popular videos and/or popular articles.
+If the most popular products were requested without splitting the types of content, there would most likely be no videos in the recommendation result.
+If articles and videos are split into different types of content, you can explicitly request popular videos and/or popular articles.

-Here is a comparison of different approaches that you can take when defining content types:
+Here is a comparison of different approaches that you can take when defining types of content:

 |Cross-group recommendation requests are possible||yes||yes||no|